RaphaCosil/json-placeholder-app/README.md

 The app simulates a social network, managing albums, posts, and user interactions using various endpoints from the [JSONPlaceholder](https://jsonplaceholder.typicode.com/) API.

-The project serves as a template for applying architectural principles in other projects.
+The project serves as a model for applying architectural principles to more complex projects.

 Key features include: